 - Increased accuracy in attribution: GA4 provides a more accurate way to attribute conversions and other important events to specific marketing campaigns and channels.

-- Enhanced cross-device and cross-platform tracking: GA4 makes it easier to track user behaviour across devices and platforms, including mobile apps, allowing you to get a complete picture of your audience.
+- Enhanced cross-device and cross-platform tracking: GA4 makes it easier to track user behavior across devices and platforms, including mobile apps, allowing you to get a complete picture of your audience.

 - Integration with Google’s marketing tools: GA4 is integrated with Google’s marketing tools, such as Google Ads and Google Tag Manager, making it easier to share data and make informed marketing decisions.